Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Shell and core construction for speculative, owner-user, and phased commercial or industrial buildings that need a strong delivery baseline.
+Shell and core construction in San Marcos for speculative, owner-user, and phased commercial or industrial buildings — with Hays County limestone subgrade, EARC compliance, and the active I-35 leasing market built into the delivery baseline.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep shell and core construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-The building becomes easier to lease, occupy, and expand because the shell is planned around both immediate turnover and future adaptability.
+The building becomes easier to lease, occupy, and expand because the shell is planned around both immediate turnover and future adaptability — with San Marcos site conditions, EARC compliance, and Hays County leasing market expectations incorporated into every structural, MEP, and common-area decision.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?